Zmanim: Relative hours

+Near New York, for example, a "seasonal hour" based on the Vilna Gaon's calculations lasts ~45 minutes near the winter solstice, ~60 minutes near the equinoxes, and ~75 minutes near the summer solstice.

+Minutes and degrees

-The Talmud often states calculations of these zmanim in terms of the time it takes to walk some distance, stated in mils.
+The Talmud often states calculations of zmanim in terms of the time it takes to walk some distance, stated in mil (Biblical miles).
 Most authorities reckon the time it takes to walk one mil as being 18 minutes, though there are opinions of up to 24 minutes.

-Many authorities hold such calculations to be absolute: if nightfall follows sundown by "the amount of time it takes to walk four mils," for example, that means exactly "72 minutes after sundown" in all places on all dates.
-Other authorities, especially those living in higher latitudes, noted that the darkness of the sky 72 minutes after sundown (for example) can vary substantially from place to place, and from date to date.
-They therefore hold that "72 minutes after sundown" actually refers to how dark the sky is 72 minutes after sundown in Jerusalem on an equinox.
-Then that degree of darkness is reckoned as being true when the sun has fallen a certain number of degrees below the horizon (for example, 7°5′ below the horizon), and that becomes the actual standard used for all places and all dates.
+Many authorities hold such calculations to be absolute: the phrase "four mils after sundown," for example, means exactly "72 minutes after sundown" in all places on all dates.
+Other authorities, especially those living in higher latitudes, noted that the darkness of the sky 72 minutes after sundown (for example) varies substantially from place to place, and from date to date.
+Therefore, they hold that "72 minutes after sundown" actually refers to the degree of darkness of the sky, 72 minutes after sundown in Jerusalem on an equinox.
+That degree of darkness is reckoned as being reached when the sun has fallen a certain number of degrees below the horizon (for example, 7°5′ below the horizon), and that number of degrees becomes the actual standard used for all places and all dates.